Ceasari/digits_recognition/README.md

 4. To train model use `train_validate.py`

     * DO NOT FORGET
-        * comment line 25 or 29 depending on the first start or resuming the training
+        * to comment line 25 or 29 depending on the first start or resuming the training
-        * the last and best weights will be saved in `runs/detect/train/weights/`
+        * the last and the best weights will be saved in `runs/detect/train/weights/`

 ## License